-- The boating experience of others who will be driving the boat: Adding your teenage son as a driver on your policy, for example, may increase your rates.
+- The boating experience of others who will be driving the boat: Adding your teenage son as a driver on your policy may increase your rates.

 - Safety measures: Have you had a certified safety course?
 Do you have Coast Guard approved fire extinguishers and radios to communicate with the mainland?

-- Horsepower of the boat: Often, boats with a higher horsepower engine will have higher insurance premiums assigned to them.
+- Horsepower of the boat: Often, boats with higher horsepower engines will have higher insurance premiums assigned to them.

-- Spec’s of your boat: Year, make and model of the boat and motor, and whether you have an inboard or outboard motor come in to play when determining rates.
+- Specs of your boat: The year, make and model of the boat and motor, and whether you have an inboard or outboard motor, come into play when determining rates.

 - Region of the country: This is to determine if you will be using the boat in areas where there are natural hazards like hurricanes.

 - Your credit score: Believe it or not, insurance companies have found that a person with a lower credit score is statistically more prone to boating accidents.
 If your credit score is low, you may be charged more for your boat insurance than someone with a higher credit rating.

 Which Comes First: The Boat or the Boat Insurance?

 If you are in the market for a boat, it's a good idea to consider shopping for insurance first before signing your boat purchase paperwork.
 Insurance rates can vary, so you may want to factor in the cost of your coverage as you determine which boat you can reasonably afford.